RootlessAgrarian/mappingguide/docs/intermediate/9_Debugging.md

 ![Collision View](img/CollisionView.PNG)

-You can see where I have turned off the collision boundary for the bit of roadway that runs under the bridge.
+Here two roads cross, with the N/S road going over a bridge and the E/W road passing under it.
+I have turned *off* the collision boundary for the bit of roadway that runs under the bridge.
 Before I turned this off, I was hitting the invisible barrier when I tried to drive over the bridge.

+Collision boundaries may show up in red, or yellow.
+So far, no one has been able to tell me whether the colour difference means anything.

-### *failed to register water level for uid XXXXXXX*
+### *maximum water level count exceeded / failed to register water level for uid XXXXXXX*

 This message is usually due to the close proximity of two water planes with different heights.
 Usually, it can be ignored.
 The game engine gets a little confused about reflection management in such cases and you may see reflection glitches, but it shouldn't affect gameplay or cause a crash.
+When you use one of the water textures on a terrain to make a water plane, the game engine notices that and treats it as a "water level".

 ### index outside array bounds (plus stamp count warnings)